dsoto/ensp-202-notes/probability-distributions-and-gaussians.md

 ## Relative probability

 If you can calculate or estimate the area under the curve of a probability distribution, you can predict the probability of an event occurring.

+## Percentile

+As we ask about the relative probabilities in a distribution, we use the percentile.
+The Xth percentile is the value Y at which X percent of the data has a value below Y.
+We interpret this as the area below a value on a probability distribution.